 - These 3 Mistakes Can Destroy Your Honeymoon in Japan

 Regarding the length of your stay in Japan, I would say that you will need a minimum of 2 weeks to really enjoy what Japan has to offer (even if you will always feel that it is never long enough).
-Of course, it is possible to travel to Japan if you only have one week available, but you will have to stay mainly in only city (Tokyo for instance).
-If you visit different cities in one week, you will lose a lot of time in transportation.
+Of course, it is possible to travel to Japan if you only have one week available, but you will have to stay mainly in one city (Tokyo for instance).
+If you visit different cities in one week, you will waste a lot of time in transportation.

 Search for Flight Tickets

 Now that you decided when to travel and for how long, let’s get to the serious part of the planning.